 This chessmen banana pudding is literally always a hit.
 I’ve never taken this anywhere that someone didn’t ask for the recipe.
-It can be thrown together in less than 15 minutes and is ready to serve after several hours in the fridge.
+It can be put together in less than 15 minutes and chilled and ready to serve after several hours in the fridge.

 I’ve made this the day of a party as well as a day ahead.
 My preference is serving the same day, as I like the cookies to be crisp and crumbly.
 After 24 hours, the cookies will be softer.
 The dessert is good either way; just choose how you like your cookie to crumble:-)